CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Fatal injury

-–4 dice to all dice checks, incapacitated, and will die very soon if untreated.
+–4 dice to all dice checks, gains [Incapacitated](./Conditions.md#incapacitated) condition, and will die very soon if untreated.

 ### Dismember